andyyvo/andyyvo/README.md

 </h1>

 <p align='left'>
-  I'm currently a senior at Boston University studying Computer Science and I design/develop mobile and web apps for freelancing work on the side.
-I have a passion for storytelling and I share that through my class, personal, and professional projects.
+  I'm an alumnus of Boston University, incoming UC Berkeley MIMS candidate, and I design/develop mobile and web apps for freelancing work on the side.
+I have a passion for storytelling and I share that through personal and professional projects.
 Feel free to take a look at some of my work on <a href="https://andyvo.com">my website</a>.
 If you have an idea in mind, let's set up a coffee chat ☕ !
 </p>

 <h2 align='left'>